droidecahedron/npm2100_nrf54l15_BFG/README.md

 >
 > The acronym for **B**luetooth **F**uel **G**auge is coincidentally also a DOOM reference and I could not resist.
 >
-> _Although DOOM was ported to the 5340: [DOOM on nRF5340](https://devzone.nordicsemi.com/nordic/nordic-blog/b/blog/posts/doom-on-nrf5340)_
+> _DOOM was ported to the 5340: [DOOM on nRF5340](https://devzone.nordicsemi.com/nordic/nordic-blog/b/blog/posts/doom-on-nrf5340)_

 # Requirements